 To test the level, you simply need to activate this feature and hold the SPL meter while standing or sitting in the main listening location concerning your audio setup.

-Why Do I Have To Turn My Reciever So High?
+Why Do I Have To Turn My Receiver So High?

 A common problem that leaves people scratching their heads, is why the level on a receiver needs to be turned so high for the speakers to produce adequate volume.
 There are a few potential reasons for this, which are easy to solve once you understand them.

-This because several variables impact the loudness of the sound system.
+This is because several variables impact the loudness of the sound system.
 These include:

 - Sensitivity of the speakers